Using Subqueries in the WHERE Clause

 But now since we know about subqueries, we can use the following to obtain the same list

 SELECT SalesOrderID, OrderDate, AccountNumber, CustomerID, SalesPersonID, TotalDue FROM Sales.SalesOrderHeader WHERE SalesPersonID IN (SELECT BusinessEntityID FROM Sales.SalesPerson WHERE Bonus > 5000)

-It return all sales orders written by sales people with sales year to date greater than three million dollars, but now we use the IN clause:
+It returns all sales orders written by salespeople with sales year to date greater than three million dollars, but now we use the IN clause:

 SELECT SalesOrderID, RevisionNumber, OrderDate FROM Sales.SalesOrderHeader WHERE SalesPersonID IN (SELECT SalesPerson.BusinessEntityID FROM sales.SalesPerson WHERE SalesYTD > 3000000 AND SalesOrderHeader.SalesPersonID = Sales.SalesPerson.BusinessEntityID)

 As IN returns TRUE if the tested value is found in the comparison list, NOT IN returns TRUE if the tested value is not found.
 Taking the same query from above, we can find all Sales orders that were written by salespeople that didn’t write 3,000,000 in year-to-date sales, we can write the following query: